Risks of Hiring Super Cheap Movers

 Hidden Costs

-Even if they’re not a total scam company, many cheap movers will try to avoid putting all their fees upfront.
+Even if they’re not a total scam company, many cheap movers will try to avoid putting all their fees up front.
 This means that you could end up paying significantly more as they might not put it in the initial quote.
 And don’t forget additional charges if you end up with more boxes than you initially stated.
 Some companies will charge you an arm and a leg even for one extra box!

 • Long-carry